-At close range of a 100 yards or less a 200 or 240 grain bullet will take down any white tail deer or a black bear with little effort as long as the shooter does their part and puts the bullet through vitals.
-Recoil is low in a rifle and there is very little muzzle blast, which is ideal for new shooters while the pistol caliber often means more rounds in the tube.
-For someone looking to use a .44 Magnum rifle, Henry Arms, Marlin, Rossi, all make lever action rifles and H & R chambers their Handi Rifle in this hard hitter and comes ready for a scope to be mounted right on top.
+At close ranges of a 100 yards or less, a 200 or 240 grain bullet will take down any white tail deer or a black bear with little effort as long as the shooter does their part and puts the bullet through vitals.
+Recoil is low in rifles and there is very little muzzle blast, which is ideal for new shooters while the pistol caliber often means more rounds in the tube.
+For someone looking to use a .44 Magnum rifle, Henry Arms, Marlin, Rossi, all make lever action rifles and H&R chambers their Handi Rifle in this hard hitter and comes ready for a scope to be mounted right on top.

 4. .257 Roberts

 While not quite as popular as the .243 Winchester, the .257 Roberts has certainly earned its stripes over the years.
 Ned Roberts took the 7x 57mm case and necked it down to .25 caliber to make one of the best .25 caliber cartridges ever designed.
 Known to most simply as ‘the Bob’ the .257 Roberts is in the same league as the .270 and is better in my opinion than any of the 6mm rounds out there.